-While I’m taking a break, you are all in good hands with all the amazing guest posting going on here at TCB!
-Renee from The Good Hearted Woman is sharing her DIY Tortilla Warmer.
+Never have cold tortillas again when you use this insulated DIY Tortilla Warmer.
+This easy to sew project from fellow blogger The Good Hearted Woman is a great .
 Don’t you love a functional sewing project?
 You’ll also love this Swim Suit cover up made from a mens 5xl t-shirt.

 DIY Tortilla Warmer – Sewing Project

 I always use my tortilla warmer when I make homemade tortillas.
-I stack them in, fresh and hot right out of the pan, and the heat and steam softens them perfectly by the time we are ready to eat.
-(Making tortillas is much easier to make than your might think: check out my step-by-step directions for homemade flour tortillas.)
+I stack them in, fresh and hot right out of the pan, and the heat and steam soften them perfectly by the time we are ready to eat.
+(Making tortillas is much easier to make than you might think: check out my step-by-step directions for homemade flour tortillas.)

 You may be able to find fabric tortilla warmers at your local farmers market, but if you have a sewing machine and half an hour, you can easily make one yourself.

 - 1/3 yard patterned fabric (I got this chili print for 75% off!)*